-Complete your orientation to Western by following this new student checklist to help you prepare.
+Chart Your Course through Orientation to Western by following this new student checklist to help you prepare.
 The Orientation Checklist is organized as a general timeline and identifies required and recommended tasks to complete or review prior to your first quarter.
-While some specific deadlines and dates may change quarter-by-quarter, the flow of the checklist will provide a common roadmap as you plan for your first quarter no matter when you begin.
+While some specific deadlines and dates may change quarter-by-quarter, the flow of the checklist will provide a common roadmap as you plan for your first quarter no matter what quarter you begin in the academic year.

 New Student Orientation Checklist